Nederlandsche Scheepsbouw Maatschappij: Expansion on the Conradstreet

 Soon the shipyard had a serious lack of space, and in 1899 the company leased a site from the Amsterdam Municipality to build a new fifth slipway.
 It also expanded its buildings.
 In 1908 the whole site between the third Conradstreet and the Conradstreet (where the gate now is) was leased.
 It allowed the lengthening of the fifth slipway.
 It was not a structural solution: The Oosterdoksluis, which connected the shipyard to the IJ only allowed ships with a beam of up to 15.4 m to pass.
 In the end this was solved, but there was also a railway bridge behind it, and this would not be extended to more than 18 m.

-Becomes the biggest Dutch shipyard
+Becomes the largest Dutch shipyard

 The infrastructural and other problems of the Amsterdam shipbuilding industry were so big that in 1905 the shipyards in Amsterdam built only 15,000 of the 180,000 tons of ships that were built.
-In 1907 the tonnage for sea-going ships was 51,000 tons, with the NSM as second biggest shipyard with three ships for 10,500 tons.
-In 1908 the NSM was the third biggest Dutch shipyard, with 4 ships for 6,600 tons after De Schelde with 11,000 and Fijenoord with 10,800 tons.
+In 1907 the tonnage for sea-going ships was 51,000 tons, with the NSM as second largest shipyard with three ships for 10,500 tons.
+In 1908 the NSM was the third largest Dutch shipyard, with 4 ships for 6,600 tons after De Schelde with 11,000 and Fijenoord with 10,800 tons.
 1908 was a good year for the NSM.
 It built 8 ships, had 11 under construction, and received three new orders.
-One of these was a big modern ship for the SMN.
+One of these was a large modern ship for the SMN.
 The company decided to invest 600,000 in a major expansion of the shipyard.
 The dividend was determined at 7%.